angelhtml/angeldb/README.md

 <br>

-AngelDB is a fast json database that allows you to insert data, delete and edit
+Angel DB is a fast json database that allows you to insert data, delete and edit

 <br>